hmcts/cnp-flux-config/docs/app-deployment-v2.md

     ./bin/workload-identity/add-wl-identity.sh --namespace ccd
     ./bin/workload-identity/add-wl-identity.sh --namespace rpe --mi-name rpe-shared
    ```
-- In cases where u need to access other application key vaults (like in preview), your [Managed Identity should added to respective vault](https://github.com/hmcts/ccd-shared-infrastructure/pull/178/files) in specific environment.
+- In cases where you need to access other application key vaults (like in preview), your [Managed Identity should be added to the respective vault](https://github.com/hmcts/ccd-shared-infrastructure/pull/178/files) in specific environment.

 ## Application